Web Accessibility at Purdue

 Compliance Sheriff is an automated accessibility testing tool from HiSoftware.
 It helps organizations ensure that their web pages meet accessibility standards.
 Compliance Sheriff features a web-based user interface that checks the overall compliance of a website and identifies web pages with accessibility issues.

 The purpose of this service is to assist Purdue Web sites in meeting compliance with Purdue’s Web Accessibility Policy and current federal, state and local laws regarding electronic and information Technology.
-Compliance Sheriff is optimized to compare Web pages to the Web Content Accessibility Guidelines (WCAG) 2.0 Level AA, the internationally recognized standards for Web accessibility.
-Anyone with a Purdue career account can request access to use this tool to scan their site, to learn more visit our Compliance Sheriff Webpage .
+Compliance Sheriff is optimized to compare Web pages to Purdue guidelines.
+Anyone with a Purdue career account can request access to use this tool to scan their site, to learn more visit our Compliance Sheriff Webpage.
 It is highly recommended that users have a basic understanding of HTML code.

 The Purdue Web Accessibility Committee Website lists resources, guidelines, and tools to assist those with making their Web pages accessible.
 The Committee has also developed written self-guided training documents which can be found at their Website and is working on instructor-led courses that will begin sometime in the Fall of 2010.
 Lastly, the Committee's Website includes a technical FAQ section.
 Volunteers from the Web Accessibility Committee are available for technical questions, and these questions can be submitted using the questionnaire form on their contact page.